Clarice Smith Performing Arts Center: Architecture

 Situated on 17 acre of land, the 318000 sqft facility was the largest single building ever constructed by the State of Maryland.
 The initial cost of the building was $130 million, supported in partnership by the State of Maryland, the University of Maryland, and Prince George's County.

 It was designed by international architects Moore Ruble Yudell in association with Ayers/Saint/Gross; acoustical consultant Kirkegaard Associates; theatre consultants Theatre Project Consultants; mechanical/electrical/plumbing engineering by Henry Adams LLC; and lobby interiors by Gensler.
 Construction was by Turner Construction Company.

 Five of the center's six performance spaces are accessible from the Grand Pavilion, the center's main lobby; the sixth is at the top of the stairs in the Upper Pavilion.
 The Dekelboum Concert Hall, Gildenhorn Recital Hall, and Kay theatre feature a specially designed silent HVAC system, making them ideal locations for music recording.
-Clarice also offers a large grass area space on the back side of the building where students frequently study and enjoy some disc golf.
+Clarice also offers a large grass area space on the back side of the building where students frequently study and enjoy disc golf and table tennis.